Audio-WestlakeU/FS-EEND/README.md

 ```
 python train_dia_fintn_ch.py --configs conf/spk_onl_tfm_enc_dec_nonautoreg_callhome_infer.yaml --gpus YOUR_DEVICE_ID, --test_from_folder YOUR_CKPT_SAVE_DIR
 ```
-Note the modification of the code
+Note the modification of the code in train_diaxxx.py
 ```
 ckpts = [x for x in all_files if (".ckpt" in x) and ("epoch" in x) and int(x.split("=")[1].split("-")[0])>=configs["log"]["start_epoch"] and int(x.split("=")[1].split("-")[0])<=configs["log"]["end_epoch"]]